jfox16/jfox16/README.md

 **jfox16/jfox16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on: HSLookup & Lambda School Projects
+- 🔭 I’m currently working on: Sumo Logic
 - 🌱 I’m currently learning: Full Stack Web Development
 - 🤔 I’m looking for help with: Mastering networking!
 - 💬 Ask me about: Building a website with a great user experience